Rebilly/rebilly-js-sdk/README.md

-# Rebilly JS SDK Library
+# Rebilly JS SDK library
 The Rebilly JS SDK library allows you to consume the Rebilly API using either Node or the browser.

 [![npm](https://img.shields.io/npm/v/rebilly-js-sdk.svg)](https://www.npmjs.com/package/rebilly-js-sdk)
 [![Build Status](https://travis-ci.org/Rebilly/rebilly-js-sdk.svg?branch=master)](https://travis-ci.org/Rebilly/rebilly-js-sdk)
 [![Try rebilly-js-sdk on RunKit](https://badge.runkitcdn.com/rebilly-js-sdk.svg)](https://npm.runkit.com/rebilly-js-sdk)

-### PCI Compliance Note
+### PCI Compliance note
 If you need to handle raw payment card data, you should use [Rebilly FramePay](https://rebilly.github.io/framepay-docs/) to generate tokens for your server-side logic.

-### Rebilly API Definition
+### Rebilly API definition
-The library is a semantic representation of the [Rebilly API definition](https://api-reference.rebilly.com/).
+This library is a semantic representation of the [Rebilly API definition](https://api-reference.rebilly.com/).

 ## Installation
 Install the latest version of the SDK with [Yarn](https://yarnpkg.com/en/):